• Skip to primary navigation

 A small serving platter with chocolate cookie cups decorated like monsters.

-If you are decorating with sprinkles, it is important to verify if your sprinkles are gluten free.
+If you are decorating with sprinkles, verifying if your sprinkles are gluten-free is important.
 Some popular brands are made on shared equipment with wheat.
 Check on my Gluten Free Sprinkles List.

 Filling and Holiday Decorating Options: